timgit/pg-boss/docs/readme.md

 Adds a new polling worker for a queue and executes the provided callback function when jobs are found.
 Multiple workers can be added if needed.

 Workers can be stopped via `offWork()` all at once by queue name or individually by using the unique id resolved by `work()`.
 Workers may be monitored by listening to the `wip` event.

-Queue patterns use the `*` character to match 0 or more characters.
-For example, a job from queue `status-report-12345` would be fetched with pattern `status-report-*` or even `stat*5`.

 The default concurrency for `work()` is 1 job every 2 seconds.
 Both the interval and the number of jobs per interval can be changed globally or per-queue with configuration options.